Understanding the Builder's 1-2-10 Warranty

 Year 1: Workmanship Coverage

 The first year is your broadest coverage window for surface-level issues.
-It protects against defects in labor and installation — things like improperly hung doors, cracked drywall, stucco problems, or faulty trim work.
+It protects against defects in labor and installation, such as improperly hung doors, cracked drywall, stucco problems, or faulty trim work.
 Most builders also offer an informal 60-day or 10-month check-in inspection so you can flag issues before the year-one window closes.
+Note that normal shrinkage, hairline drywall cracks, and ordinary settlement are typically excluded.

 Manufacturer Warranties: The Layer Builders Don't Control

-Your builder installs appliances, fixtures, and equipment — but those products come with their own manufacturer warranties that are entirely separate from the builder's coverage.
+Your builder installs appliances, fixtures, and equipment, but those products come with their own manufacturer warranties that are entirely separate from the builder's coverage.
 Understanding the difference matters.
+For a deeper comparison of how these layers interact, see our guide on builder warranty vs home warranty.

-- Kitchen appliances (refrigerators, dishwashers, ovens): Usually 1 year parts and labor; some brands offer 5-year limited warranties on specific components
+- Kitchen appliances (refrigerators, dishwashers, ovens): Usually 1 year parts and labor; some brands offer extended limited warranties on specific components

-- Water heaters: Typically 6–12 years depending on brand and model
+- Water heaters: Typically 6 to 12 years depending on brand and model

-- Garage door openers & fixtures: Often 1–3 years
+- Garage door openers & fixtures: Often 1 to 3 years

 Gaps in Builder Warranty Coverage You Need to Know About